Glossy & Common Buckthorn

 Why is it a problem?

-Invasive buckthorn quickly disperses its seeds via birds and other wildlife, enabling it to rapidly outcompete native shrubs.
-Additionally, it serves as a host for both alfalfa mosaic virus and crown fungus, further exacerbating its impact on local ecosystems.
+Invasive buckthorn quickly disperses its seeds through birds and other wildlife, enabling it to rapidly outcompete other native shrubs.
+Additionally, it serves as a host for both alfalfa mosaic virus and crown fungus, further worsening its impact on local ecosystems.

 How to identify it?

 Common and glossy buckthorn is a shrub or small tree that can reach heights of up to 25 feet.
 Its dark green leaves are oval-shaped with a subtle serrated edge.
-In spring, the plant produces yellowish flowers, which give way to small purple berries in the fall.
-The twigs of buckthorn feature sharp thorns, and the plant is easily identifiable by its distinctive inner orange bark.
+In spring, the plant produces yellowish flowers, which form small purple berries in the fall.
+The twigs of buckthorn have sharp thorns, and the shrub is easily identifiable by its inner orange bark.

 How to manage it?